 What is Interchange Differential Pricing?

 Since early 2011, nearly every payment processor in Canada has begun to utilize interchange differential as the primary pricing method.
-The story is similar for many payment processors in the US.
-Unfortunately for merchants, interchange differential pricing makes monthly statements hard to decipher and expensive.
-Below is a breakdown of how it works:
+The story is similar to many payment processors in the US.
+Unfortunately for merchants, interchange differential pricing makes monthly statements hard to decipher and more expensive.

-Above is an example of Interchange differential using a Visa Infinite "premium" credit card.
-The examples use a common quote of "1.59% qualified" and "0.30% non-qualified".
 Unlike our competitors, we proudly offer interchange plus pricing to all of our merchants.
-We charge a low, single markup on your total transaction, with no "qualified" or "non-qualified" rates.
+We charge one low markup on your total transaction, with no "qualified" or "non-qualified" rates.

 First, the processor will quote you a "qualified rate" such as 1.59%.
 However, this rate only applies to a very specific type of Visa and Mastercard (consumer cards) that have been used as part of a Chip and PIN transaction for card-present transactions.
 All other credit card types including infinite cards, premium cards, and corporate cards - as well as credit cards that are manually keyed or processed online, do not "qualify" for this rate.